Council Tax and students

-- taking a full-time course of education in the EU in a further or higher education establishment.
-The course must last at least one year and must require the student to undertake periods of study, tuition or work experience which together amount to at least 21 hours per week for at least 24 weeks in each year
+- requires the student to undertake periods of study, tuition or work experience which together amount to at least 21 hours per week for at least 24 weeks in each year

-- a foreign language assistant appointed by a school or college in Britain which is registered with the British Council
+- appointed by a school or college in Britain which is registered with the British Council

 In addition, a person who is the spouse or dependant of a student is not counted provided they are not a British Citizen and are prevented by immigration regulations from taking paid employment or claiming benefits whilst in the UK.

-The period of a student’s course runs from the day they begin the course and continues until it is completed or the student leaves the course uncompleted.
+The period of a student’s course runs from the day they begin the course and continues until it is completed or the student decides to leave the course.

 Vacations during the course are treated as part of the period of the course.

-If you need to tell us about any changes to your household you should contact us.
+If you or another student in your house have completed or decided to leave your course you need to contact us.
 Failure to do so may result in a penalty being imposed.